mkoo21/sitespeed-grafana/README.md

 ### Networking

 It's possible that the perf_default network used for this will conflict with something.
 You can change the ip in `docker-compose.yml` under networks > default > ipam > config > subnet.

+### Best practice
+You can use sitespeed with selenium, but due to selenium's general flakiness/weirdness I would recommend putting together a strategy for component/page/storyboard-level testing if you want more fine-grained control/more targetted measurements than page loads.
+Using sitespeed together with selenium kind of reduces the value of both tools.